1 Definitions - Name - Object - Registered Address - Duration - FINANCE

 The President, Vice-President and Treasurer must be the Designated Representative of a Member but are elected as individuals.
 They can be dismissed according to the rules of article 2.3 and 3.4.

-Officers shall be elected for a term of office of approximately one year, unless agreed otherwise at the time of election.
+Officers shall be elected for a term of office of one year.
+They can be re-appointed to the same position up to five years.
+Any re-appointment to the same position that goes beyond the five years term shall require a super-majority decision of the Council.
 For the avoidance of doubt, the one-year term will expire at the closest scheduled Council meeting to the anniversary of the election.

 3.3.1 The President